-For the next two weeks they began to holdup a number of stores and ranches in Indian Territory, preying on white and Indian settlers indiscriminately.
-In one incident an elderly salesman named Callahan, who the gang had just robbed, was offered a chance to escape if he could outrun the gang.
+They began to hold up several stores and ranches in Indian Territory for the next two weeks, preying on white and Indian settlers indiscriminately.
+In one incident, an elderly salesman named Callahan, who the gang had just robbed, was offered a chance to escape if he could outrun the gang.
 When the old man was successful, the brutal teens killed his assistant in frustration.
-They killed a man named Gus Chambers when he resisted the gang’s theft of horses.
-They then robbed a stockman, taking his clothing and boots and fired at him as he fled naked.
-Two days later the gang raped Rosetta Hansen while they held her husband at bay with Winchesters.
+Later, they killed a man named Gus Chambers when he resisted the gang’s theft of horses.
+They then robbed a stockman, taking his clothing and boots, and fired at him as he fled naked.
+Two days later, the gang-raped Rosetta Hansen while they held her husband at bay with Winchesters.

-They were finally caught up with outside Muskogee, Oklahoma by a combined force of U.S. Deputy Marshals and the Creek Lighthorse police, led by Marshal S. Morton Rutherford on August 10th.
-The ensuing gunfight between the lawmen and the outlaws lasted almost a full day, before the teens finally surrendered.
-Though the Creek wanted to hold the gang for trial, the U.S. marshals prevailed and the outlaws were taken to Fort Smith, Arkansas to face “Hanging” Judge Isaac Parker.
+They were finally caught up with outside Muskogee, Oklahoma, by a combined force of U.S. Deputy Marshals and the Creek Lighthorse police, led by Marshal S. Morton Rutherford on August 10.
+The ensuing gunfight between the lawmen and the outlaws lasted almost a full day before the teens finally surrendered.
+After their capture, the gang was almost lynched.
+Though the Creek Nation wanted to hold the gang for trial, the U.S. Marshals prevailed, and the outlaws were taken to Fort Smith, Arkansas, to face “Hanging” Judge Isaac Parker.

-When they were brought to court later in the year they were convicted of rape and murder and sentenced to die by Parker.
-However, the initial verdict was appealed and the execution delayed.
-However, in the end, their appeal failed and Parker was given the opportunity to re-sentence them to death.
-The execution of the five members of the Rufus Buck Gang on July 1, 1896 was the second to last execution to occur at Fort Smith.
+When they were brought to court later in the year, they were convicted of rape and murder and sentenced to die by Parker.
+However, the initial verdict was appealed, and the execution was delayed.
+However, in the end, their appeal failed, and Parker was allowed to re-sentence them to death.
+The execution of the five members of the Rufus Buck Gang on July 1, 1896, was the second to last execution to occur at Fort Smith.
 The Buck Gang were the only men to die on the gallows in Fort Smith for rape.